muratk5n/thirdwave/en/README.md

 ---

-"In 2010, gas reserve was discovered in Donbas Ukraine.
+"In 2010, gas [reserves were] discovered in Donbas Ukraine.
 The [IEA] reported the natural gas reserves are estimated at 5.4 trillion cubic meters, which is worth $4.8 trillion and can supply the European Union countries gas demands for forty five years...
 [In] April 8, 2022,